Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 High schoolers of any grade level must seek to find new ways to support the transition to sustainability to participate in the Imagine Tomorrow program.
 Students from 9th to 12th grade will research complex topics related to sustainability with the goal of coming up with technologies, designs, and plans to make the idea come to life.
 This national program connects students to their communities in hopes of creating positive change.

 The volunteer judges will evaluate the projects based on five categories in the Judging Criteria.
 They can give between 0 and 5 points on their objective, creativity, inquiry, thoroughness, and presentation, with the highest total score being 25.
 In order to win, a project must not only be viewed as having high enough quality to merit a ranking, but the majority of the judges must genuinely like and believe in the project.

-There are also specialty awards given out, based on recommendations from the panel of judges.
-Each judge nominates a project for each specialty award and the project with the most votes for a category wins.
-They are innovative, likely to succeed, community impact, global impact and teamwork.
+There are also special awards given out, based on recommendations from the panel of judges.
+Each judge nominates a project for each special award and the project with the most votes for a category wins.
+They are innovative, likely to succeed, community impact, global impact, and teamwork.
 The inspirational specialty award is given to a team that has gone through hardships or challenges.

 The FIDM Entrepreneur of Tomorrow Challenge is another unique DECA competition.
 It prompts students to present an entrepreneurial proposal for a new product idea for a specific market segment.
 These segments can include clothing, beauty, home, health, food, or entertainment.

 Participants are responsible for submitting a four-minute (or shorter) video presentation describing their target market, the product they’re offering, and the market potential, including a pricing and distribution plan, and a marketing launch strategy.